rohitkulkarni08/rohitkulkarni08/README.md

-# 📈 Data Scientist & Data Engineer | Master's in Statistics and Data Science @ Rutgers University | Passionate about Machine Learning & Data-Driven Insights 🌟
+# 📈 Data Scientist & Data Engineer | Master's in Statistics and Data Science @ Rutgers University

 I'm Rohit Kulkarni, a Data Scientist and Engineer with a passion for using data to drive impactful decisions.
 I'm currently pursuing my Master's in Statistics & Data Science at Rutgers University.
 I specialize in statistical modeling, machine learning, and data engineering.